 - Changes in urination or defecation.

-- Symptoms that do not resolve over a prolonged period or worsen.
+- Symptoms that do not go away over a prolonged period or worsen.

 Diagnosis of functional disorders

-For the correct diagnosis of functional disorders of internal organs and to exclude organic pathology, our doctors use a comprehensive approach that includes:
+For accurate diagnosis of functional disorders of the internal organs and to rule out organic pathology, our doctors use a comprehensive approach that includes:

-- Clinical examination: detailed history taking, examination for visible symptoms, and study of the medical history.
+- Clinical examination: detailed collection of medical history, examination for visible symptoms, and studying the history of the disease.

-- Laboratory tests: complete blood count and urinalysis to assess health status and identify inflammatory processes, biochemical blood tests to determine liver and kidney functions and electrolyte levels.
+- Laboratory investigations: general blood and urine tests to assess health status and detect inflammatory processes, biochemical blood tests to determine liver and kidney functions and electrolyte levels.

-- Instrumental examinations: Ultrasound, which helps detect changes in the digestive organs, biliary tract, and urinary system; endoscopic methods for examining the intestine (colonoscopy, gastroscopy).
+- Instrumental investigations: Ultrasound examination (US) that helps to detect changes in the digestive organs, biliary tracts, and urinary system; endoscopic methods for examining the intestines (colonoscopy, gastroscopy).

-- Specialized tests: depending on the symptoms, tests may be prescribed for glucose tolerance, infection studies, etc.
+- Specialized tests: depending on symptoms, tests such as glucose tolerance test, infection screenings, etc., may be prescribed.

 Treatment and recovery

-Treatment of functional disorders depends on the specific pathology and may involve various methods.
-One of the promising and effective approaches is visceral therapy.
+Treatment of functional disorders depends on the specific pathology and may include various methods.
+It is important that it is always conducted in collaboration with specialized professionals — therapists, gastroenterologists, gynecologists, urologists, and other doctors depending on the clinical situation.
+One promising and effective approach is visceral therapy.

-Visceral therapy is a method of manual therapy aimed at returning organs to their normal position and restoring function.
-It may be prescribed for conditions such as dyskinesia, adhesive disease, and disturbances of internal organ function.
+Visceral therapy is a method of manual therapy aimed at returning the organs to their normal position and restoring functions.
+It can be prescribed for conditions such as dyskinesia, adhesive disease, and disturbances in the functioning of internal organs.

-The doctor offers the patient special exercises and manual techniques that promote normalization of blood circulation and reduction of tension in internal organs.
-Procedures may include gentle pressing and stretching of the tissues of the torso, which helps reduce discomfort in the abdominal area and promote normalization of organ function.
+The doctor offers the patient special exercises and manual techniques that help normalize blood circulation and reduce tension in the internal organs.
+Procedures may include gentle pressing and stretching of the body tissues, helping to reduce discomfort in the abdominal area and promoting the normalization of organ function.

 - Antibiotics (if there is an infectious component).